quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   acknowledgement-only packets that it sends.
 Experience shows that this reduction can be critical for high bandwidth connections.

 - Similarly, receiving UDP datagrams can also be CPU intensive.
-A data sender can decrease its CPU usage by reducing the number of acknowledgment-only packets that it has to receive and process.
+Reducing the acknowledgement frequency therefore also reduces the CPU usage at the data sender as it has to receive and process less acknowledgment-only packets.

 - For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained